 - Select a date for the dissertation defense.
 It is strongly recommended that you schedule this with your committee at least two months in advance.
 Zoom defenses and remote participation is allowed but please confirm with DGSA.
 Inform the DGSA of date, time, and location of defense.

 - Submit your dissertation for format checking.
-Again visit the Graduate School website for the exact deadline dates.
+Again visit the Graduate School website for the exact deadline for initial submission of electronic doctoral dissertation.
 The initial submission must take place at least two weeks before your defense and no later than 5:00 p.m. on the deadline date.
 The Graduate School website says that "Initial submission of the dissertation or thesis means that the document is complete.''
-Your advisor must send a brief email to the Graduate School which states "I have read the [thesis/dissertation] of (student's name) and it is complete and ready to defend."
-Small changes in the content can (and probably will) be made after submission but all of the pieces must be there.

 - Copies of the most up-to-date version of the dissertation must be given to all committee members for them to read.
-This must be done at least seven days before the defense.
+This must be done at least two weeks before the defense.
 Some committee members may request more time, so consult with them early to learn their requirements.

-- Submit the final version of your dissertation to the Graduate School.
-This must be done within 30 days of the final defense or by the submission deadline date.
+- Electronically submit the final version of your dissertation to the Graduate School.
+This must be done within 30 days of the final defense or by the submission deadline date (which ever comes first).

 - Please do all the above steps before leaving campus.